vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 not work, the user gets a bad user experience, and the success rate for completing the payment drops.

+Also: The `fallBack` URL is opened in the default browser, since it's opened by the phone's operating system.
+It can not be opened inside an embedded browser, or in an iframe.
+Any session cookies or similar will be gone, so it is crucial that the `fallBack` URL is able to correctly show the correct state for the payment.

 **Important:** In general: Any "optimization" of the normal payment flow may break the Vipps payment flow - if not today, then later.
 The default behaviour and our recommendations are based on years of experience